 Step 5 – Stain the Boards

 Staining this table centerpiece is optional.
 Once you remove the top burnt layer, it looks really good without stain.
 But if you want to stain it then that looks even better.
 Try several different stains to see what you like the best.

 I decided to stain the centerpiece with a Minwax classic gray 271 stain.
 I really like the color of gray over the burnt wood.
 Wipe off any excess stain with a dry cloth.

-Step 6 – Assemble the Wooden Centerpiece Frame
+Step 6 – Assemble the DIY Wood Table Centerpiece Frame